A new advertising campaign from Transport For London

 Canterbury Trails-Kent Linear Walk

 From door to door, the walk added up to 16.5 miles, 24,230 steps and climbed 25 floors.
-We ambled alongside The Great Stour river through Blean woods to the University of Kent Campus descending into the city centre for a few beers in the City of Canterbury.
+We ambled alongside The Great Stour river through Blean woods to the University of Kent Campus .
+After which we descended into the City Centre and stopped a while for a few beers in the City of Canterbury.
 A whole day of Sunshine!

 The Canterbury walk, although long was nowhere as strenuous as the Hastings to Rye, or the Seaford to Eastbourne I led recently.
-I must be a glutten for punishment as I’m determined now to go back and get the RYE TO HASTINGS ROUTE under my belt.
+I’m determined now to go back and get the RYE TO HASTINGS ROUTE under my belt.

 I prefer having the option to stop at Winchelsea & have a sit down near the beach at Petts Level before ending up in Hastings, it just works better.
-Additionally, Hastings is a bit more lively than Rye so to end up at Hastings you know you have a load of pubs and possibly a bit of live music to look forward to at the end of the long walk.
+Additionally, Hastings is a bit more lively than Rye.
+At Hastings you have a load of pubs and possibly a bit of live music to look forward to at the end of the long walk.

 I just need to work out if there’s a way of cutting out the Country Park perhaps going around, I have done variations on this route following other leaders so it’s worth a try.